• Disease Overview

 Causes

 As with many forms of cancer, the exact, underlying cause of fibrolamellar carcinoma is unknown.
-Researchers speculate that multiple factors including genetic and environmental ones play a role in the disorderโ€™s development.
-Current research suggests that abnormalities of DNA (deoxyribonucleic acid), which is the carrier of the bodyโ€™s genetic code, are the underlying basis that causes cells to become malignant.
+Researchers speculate that several factors, including genetic (related to our DNA, or deoxyribonucleic acid) and environmental ones, play a role in how it develops.
+Current research suggests that abnormalities (changes, or mutations) of DNA, which is the carrier of the body’s genetic code, are the underlying basis that causes cells to become malignant.

 Figure: FLC fusion gene and protein

-Other types of liver cancer are usually associated with underlying disease (e.g. hepatitis) or damage (e.g. scarring [cirrhosis]) to the liver.
+Other types of liver cancer are usually associated with underlying liver disease (e.g. hepatitis) or damage (e.g. scarring [cirrhosis]) to the liver.
 Generally, individuals with fibrolamellar carcinoma do not have any identified or proven risk factors other than the presence of the DNAJB1-PRKACA chimeric gene.
 Researchers are studying the disorder to try and determine where there are specific environmental risk factors, or any additional genetic risk factors.

 • < Previous section